 If you are facing state or federal charges involving the theft or destruction of property, such as vandalism, burglary, or mortgage fraud, you’ll need an aggressive Criminal Defense Lawyer who understands the law and has the experience to develop and present your defense effectively.
-Contact me at my Overland Park Criminal Defense Law Office for a free consultation about your situation and my ability to represent you and protect your rights.
+Contact me at my Overland Park Criminal Defense Law Office for an initial consultation about your situation and my ability to represent you and protect your rights.

 Johnson County Criminal Defense Lawyer

-Although the District Court of Johnson County, Kansas is located in Olathe, Johnson County District Court has exclusive jurisdiciton over State Felony Theft and Property Crimes committed in the cities within Johnson County, including DeSoto, Gardner, Leawood, Lenexa.
+Although the District Court of Johnson County, Kansas is located in Olathe, Johnson County District Court has exclusive jurisdiction over State Felony Theft and Property Crimes committed in the cities within Johnson County, including DeSoto, Gardner, Leawood, Lenexa.
 Mission, Merriam, Olathe, Overland Park, and Prairie Village.
 Each of these cities may elect to prosecute certain misdemeanors.

 Misdemeanor theft and property offenses occurring within their city limits, but Municipal Courts do not have jurisdiction over felony theft and property crimes.